What I look for

 How I like to invest

 Provide enough runway.
-18–24 months of capital (example budget) to build team, product, demonstrate the irrefutable product-market fit needed to raise the next round from a great investor.
+24+ months of capital (thoughts on burn and team size at the seed stage) to build team, product, demonstrate the irrefutable product-market fit needed to raise the next round from a great investor.

 Have enough conviction to do the whole round.
 No lead investor should make founders scavenge to fill out the round.